Megafunk/MassSample/README.md

 In the example above, all the entities containing the `FClockSharedFragment` will see the same `Clock` value.
 If an entity modifies the `Clock` value, the rest of the entities with this fragment will see the change, as this fragment is shared accross them.

-Thanks to this sharing data requirement, the Mass Entity subsystem only needs to store one Shared Fragment for the entities that use it.
+Thanks to this sharing data requirement, the Mass entity manager only needs to store one Shared Fragment for the entities that use it.

 <!-- FIXMEVORI: (About the commented phrase below) Probably a bit too technical?
 Not a performance requirement, we should simply expose API usage. -->
 <!-- REVIEWMEFUNK: Shared fragments seem designed around the hashing workflow.
 It seems pretty important to mention.
 I will check to make sure that is true... -->